 - Nicotine chewing gum

 - Barium liquid and pudding

 - Peanut butter and other nut butters

 - Personal care products such deodorant, shaving cream, and personal lubricants

 What to Do If Your Pet Ingests Xylitol

-If you suspect your dog has ingested a product that might contain xylitol, call your veterinarian immediately.
-If your vet is not available, seek help from the the Pet Poison Helpline at 855-764-7661.
-The hotline's service is available 24 hours a day, every day.*
+If you suspect your dog has ingested a product that might contain xylitol, call your veterinarian or Pet Poison Helpline at 855-289-0358 immediately.
+The helpline's service is available 24 hours a day, every day.*

 Prevent Xylitol Poisoning

 Always remember that our some of our food is not meant for our pets.
 If you don’t know the ingredients of a specific food, don’t feed it to your pet.
 If you often purchase gum and food labeled “sugar free,” be sure not to leave it out where your pet can access it.
 Following common sense safety with your food items could save you pet — and you — much suffering.

 *A fee is billed by Pet Poison Helpline.
 PPH is not affiliated with Nationwide pet insurance.